jet76/CS-3120/Final Project/README.md

 **Link to upload your presentation video.
 Link to evaluate all the presentations.**
 *(Please do NOT evaluate other students’ presentations multiple times.
 Repeated evaluation scores from the same student will be deleted.)*

+>For this projec tI created a neural network to identify the breed of a cat.
+The .csv data file used was too large to upload to GitHub, and only select images from the dataset were used due to inconsistent quantity and numerous erroneously labeled images.
+The dataset can be found [here](https://www.kaggle.com/ma7555/cat-breeds-dataset#cats.csv).